 Section C406.2 of the International Energy Conservation Code is not adopted and the following is substituted:

 More efficient HVAC equipment and fan performance (C406.2).
 No less than 90 percent of the total HVAC capacity serving the total conditioned floor area of the entire building, building addition, building area, occupancy type or tenant space in accordance with IECC C406.1.1, shall comply with IECC C406.2.1 through C406.2.3.
-In addition, systems required to comply with IECC C403.1.1, HVAC total system performance ratio shall exceed the HVAC TSPR of the standard reference design by 10 percent.
+In addition, systems required to comply with IECC C403.1.1 shall exceed the HVAC TSPR of the standard reference design by 10 percent.
 This credit shall not be used for low energy or semi-heated space conditioning categories.

 NEW SECTION.
-SECTION 102.
-There is hereby added to the chapter established in section 65 of this ordinance a new section to read as follows:
+SECTION 106.
+There is hereby added to the chapter established in section 68 of this ordinance a new section to read as follows: